- Phone: 01642 664440

 - E-mail: firstname.lastname@example.org

-Safer Communities approach and delivery is modelled on good youth practice, ethics and values.
-Youth Work is a method of working that has young people’s needs and voice at the centre, it draws upon several sociological theories i.e. the context of the young person’s upbringing; the young person’s cultural background, beliefs and understanding of the world and the psychological effects of their upbringing (trauma)”.
+Safer Communities’ approach and delivery is modelled on good youth practice, ethics and values.
+Youth Work is a method of working that has young people’s needs and voice at the centre; it draws upon several sociological theories, ie the context of the young person’s upbringing, their cultural background, beliefs and understanding of the world and the psychological effects of their upbringing (trauma).

-Our detached youth work and targeted interventions develop relationships and services that empower young people; capitalize on their strengths to build their skills and attributes and that increase their understanding of themselves, thus allowing for better outcomes and lifestyle choice for their future.
+Our detached youth work and targeted interventions develop relationships and services that empower young people; it capitalises on their strengths to build their skills and attributes, and that increases their understanding of themselves, thus allowing for better outcomes and lifestyle choice for their future.

 We focus on areas across Middlesbrough where young people have been identified as being at risk of anti-social behaviour, substance misuse, exploitation and low school attendance (vulnerabilities).
 We offer specific programmes for young people involved in or on the cusp of becoming involved in serious youth violence i.e. knife crime, gang involvement and criminal exploitation.